Nova-Dvorak/BlueArchiver/README.md

 ---

-The compressor has 2 parameters:
+Both the compressor and decompressor have 2 parameters, with the second one optional:

 1. the input file name
-2. the output file name (the file extension "yuuka" will be appended later)
+2. the output file name (optional)

-The input file should be in the same folder as the compressor.

-The decompressor has 1 parameters:

-​	the input filename (file extension "yuuka" included)
+For the compressor, if the second parameter is missing, the output file name would be "the input file name with extension".yuuka

+For the decompressor, now you can specify the output file name using the second parameter, or it will use the file name written in the .yuuka file.

+Also, .yuuka is not needed in decompressor's input file name anymore.

 Wrong parameter number would activate the help page.

 ### Attention

 The compressor will directly cover the file with the output file name.

-The decompressor cannot work when the file has exist.

-Extreme situations which generate Huffman code with 256-bit length aren't tested, and will probably lead to a crash.

-~~Situations with 0 length is not tested, either.~~ This might not be a problem.
+(Will be fixed soon.)

 # What's more

-## About the title

-I just want to play a joke on the game which I am crazy about right now, Blue Archive.
-Since both its simplified-Chinese community and its development team are under a tough situation, I feel a bit depressed...
-But it's still a lot of fun to enjoy the game, as well as the user-generated contents.

-By the way, Hayase Yuuka is such an excellent candidate for my mother.
-Although like the ".yuuka" files, she might be a little heavier than she looks like...

 ## About the code